carbonchain/action-container-registry/README.md

-# Github Action for Container Registry
+# GitHub Action for Container Registry

-An GitHub Action that builds your docker image and pushes it to Container Registry.
+A GitHub action that builds your docker image and pushes it to Container Registry.

 ## Usage